 Route 66 became an important artery for military logistics during World War II, making military sites along its way busy places and supporting economic growth in nearby communities.
 War heightened the demand for munitions storage facilities.
-Fort Wingate, with its earthen, igloo-like storage buildings visible from Route 66, became a major storage center.
+With its earthen, igloo-like storage buildings visible from Route 66, Fort Wingate became a significant storage center.

-Most famous of Fort Wingate’s World War II contributions, however, were the Navajo code talkers who trained here.
+However, the most famous of Fort Wingate’s World War II contributions were the Navajo code talkers who trained here.
 The code talkers baffled Japanese forces in the Pacific using a code based on the Navajo language.

-Until the late 1950’s Fort Wingate was one of the best-preserved of the frontier military posts in the Southwest.
-In the years from 1958-60, the Bureau of Indian Affairs razed the officer’s quarters along the south side of the parade grounds and one of the barracks to allow for the construction of more modern school facilities.
+Until the late 1950’s Fort Wingate was one of the best-preserved frontier military posts in the Southwest.
+From 1958-60, the Bureau of Indian Affairs razed the officer’s quarters along the south side of the parade grounds and one of the barracks to allow for the construction of more modern school facilities.
 More recently, in January 1976, the kitchen-dining hall was razed.

 From 1918 until its closure in 1993, the 22,000-acre installation stored and demolished ammunition.
 In negotiations with the tribes, the Army Base Realignment and Closure Program transferred half of the 22,000 acres to be used jointly by the tribes, retaining the other half for missile testing and launching.

 Remaining at Fort Wingate today are several historic features.
-From its military period, the fort retains parade grounds, an 1883 adobe clubhouse, one barracks, and a row of 1900 officers’ quarters.
+The fort retains parade grounds from its military period, an 1883 adobe clubhouse, one barracks, and a row of 1900 officers’ quarters.
 The cemetery remains, though most military burials were removed to the Santa Fe National Cemetery in 1915.

 Fort Wingate contains sites rich in cultural heritage and historical significance.
-Over 200 Navajo ruins were discovered on the property, as well as several modern earth-covered dwellings called “hogans”.
+Over 200 Navajo ruins were discovered on the property and several modern earth-covered dwellings called “hogans.”
 The property served for centuries as a hunting and gathering area for the Zunis.
 Over 600 archeological sites were recorded by surveyors, including an additional 200 ruins traceable to the Anasazi, ancestors of the Zuni.

 Efforts to clean up the property have focused on the removal of exploded and unexploded ordnance.
 Given the cultural and historical significance of Fort Wingate, the first step of the restoration process involved identifying the numerous cultural and historic resources affected by the cleanup and disposal of the property.
-Environmental cleanup and land transfer to the surrounding community continues to the present day and the remaining fort buildings stand behind posted wire fencing.
+Environmental cleanup and land transfer to the surrounding community continues today, and the remaining fort buildings stand behind posted wire fencing.

 The National Park Service listed the Fort Wingate Historic District in the National Register of Historic Places in 1978.